rcoh/rcoh-dot-me-v2/content/posts/verifiable-voting-primer.md

 2. Change the random salt of each vote.
 Shuffle the ordering of the ballots.
 3. Re-encrypt each vote with the public key of the next layer (or in the case of the final mixnet, simply output the decrypted votes).

+**Since all the encryption is public key encryption, by selectively revealing salts, the mix servers can prove that they are shuffling ballots without changing their contents.**
 Mixnets provide two things:
 1. Shuffle & anonymize the input ballots to provide privacy
 2. Provide a framework where each group of two servers can prove it did not alter votes to provide robustness.